Creating a Hunchback-Free Seated Forward Bend

 A visitor recently asked me what she could do about hunching her back in seated forward bend (paschimotanasana.)
 She hunches her back and wants to know how to prevent it.

-First of all, in most forward bends the goal can be to tilt your pelvis forwards.
+First of all, in most hamstring stretching yoga poses the goal can be to tilt your pelvis forwards.
 If one or both legs is straight while you do this then you stretch the hamstrings of the straight leg(s).
 If one or both knees are bent then when you tilt your pelvis forwards you are working in some way on opening the back of the hip joint.
 More specifically you'll be stretching the hip extensors.

 Because the hamstrings cross both the back of the knee and the back of the hip joint, the knee generally has to be straight to stretch this muscle.